-(KJV) The King James Version Of The Bible, published in 1611, was commissioned by James I of England to settle matters being disputed within the Church of England.
+(KJV) The King James Version Of The Bible, first published in 1611, was commissioned by James I of England to settle matters being disputed within the Church of England.
+Its official title was the Authorized Version.
 Its style and rhythm won it a secure and enduring popularity in the English-speaking world.
-But its archaic language can obscure the true meaning for the modern reader.
+But its archaic language can obscure the true meaning for modern readers.
+The common KJV in use today is a 1769 edition that revised spelling and punctuation and attempted to correct many misprints in copies circulating at that time.

-(NAB) The New American Bible, published in 1970, is the Catholic version of the Bible written in very modern English.
+(NAB) New American Bible, Revised Edition, published in 2011, is an official Catholic translation of the Bible written in modern English.
 The books of the Apocrypha are incorporated into the Old Testament of the Catholic Bible.
 Otherwise, it does not differ significantly from Protestant Bibles.

 (NAS) The New American Standard Bible, published in 1971, is a scholarly update of the 1901 ASV.
 Sponsored by the Lockman Foundation, the translators used the best available Greek and Hebrew texts as a guide.

-(NIV) The New International Version Of The Bible, a completely new translation of ancient Greek and Hebrew texts sponsored by the New York International Bible Society, was published in 1978.
+(NIV) The New International Version Of The Bible, a completely new translation of ancient Greek and Hebrew texts sponsored by the New York International Bible Society, was first published in 1978 and updated in 2011.
 Its clear, direct modern English makes it easy to read and understand.

 (NLT) The New Living Translation, published in 1996 by Tyndale Charitable Trust, is a thought-by-thought translation by 90 Bible scholars from various theological backgrounds and denominations.
 The goal was to create a text that would convey the same meaning to modern readers that the original Hebrew and Greek texts had for the original readers.
 Entire thoughts (rather than just words) are translated into natural, everyday English.
 The end result is a translation that is very easy to read and understand.